Divorce and Personal Injury Awards

 Generally speaking, property and other assets accumulated during a marriage are considered “marital assets” and may be equitably divided among the parties of the divorce action.
-So, if a spouse in a divorce receives a large award in a personal injury settlement before the divorce is finalized, it could be seen as a marital asset and be eligible for division.
+So, if a spouse in a divorce receives a significant award in a personal injury settlement before the divorce is finalized, it could be seen as a marital asset and be eligible for a division.
 Because of this, the absolute best way to protect a personal injury award from being divided is to make sure you finalize the divorce before settling the personal injury claim.
 This way, the award from the claim cannot possibly be a marital asset, as the marriage has been dissolved.
-However, doing this in practice can often be easier said than done as both personal injury and divorce cases can be tedious, expensive, and drawn out proceedings.
+However, doing this in practice can often be easier said than done as both personal injury and divorce cases can be tedious, expensive, and drawn-out proceedings.

 Divorce law and personal injury law vary on a state by state basis.
 Without an experienced personal injury or divorce attorney advising you, it can be easy to grow confused and frustrated.
-For specific information and guidance on how to protect your personal injury award from being divided with your spouse in a divorce, talk to your attorney to find what the best path will be for you.
+For specific information and guidance on how to protect your injury award from being divided with your spouse in a divorce, talk to your attorney to find what the best path will be for you.

 Thanks to our friends and contributors from Andrew R. Lynch, P.C. for their insight into divorce and personal injury awards.

 As Seen on CBS News, ABC News, NBC News, and Fox News